Meet The HorsesThe Horses are the Stars of the Show

 Click HERE to find out what we look for in our therapy horses.

 Doc is a Kentucky Mountain Horse and the oldest horse in the herd.
 He is known as Mr. Steady and Dependable.
-Almost every rider in the program is somewhat attached to Doc because he was their first horse.
-He is a saint and many people comment that there must be a very special place for him in heaven.
+As far as horses go, Doc is a saint, and many people comment that there must be a very special place for him in heaven.